-Buying and selling websites can be quite a lucrative endeavour.
+Buying and selling websites can be super lucrative.
 This requires a fair amount of industry knowledge as you need to know that your investment in these websites will be worthwhile.

 You don’t want to be spending money on a website, only to realise that you can’t sell it for more than you bought it for.

 Flippa is the number one marketplace for buying and selling websites and fully-fledged online businesses.

-This article on Sitepoint covers all the bases on flipping websites.
+This article on Sitepoint covers all the bases for flipping websites.